Severe Weather Resources

 - Damage to care facilities may also require hospitalized individuals to be transported to another facility.
 This also may trigger out-of-network costs, which your insurance provider should be able to explain to you.

-- If you have lost the contact information for your health insurance provider, we can help locate that information.
-Email us or contact our Insurance Consumer Hotline at 800-726-7390.
+- For help with company contact information use company lookup, Email us or contact our Insurance Consumer Hotline at 800-726-7390.

-Because we license agents and insurers, we can help resolve many disputes about contract language and state legal requirements on coverage.
-In 2011, we helped policyholders collect an additional $19.2 million in settlements from their insurers - a record.
+- Because we license agents and insurers, we can help resolve many disputes about contract language and state legal requirements on coverage.
+In 2016, we helped policyholders collect an additional $16.4 million in settlements from their insurers.
 For policies such as homeowners, four of every 10 complainants gets additional financial relief.

 We cannot file your claim on your behalf or serve as a public adjuster or attorney.
 However we can provide assistance when: